 With the ban on handheld devices being so recent, whether hands-free technologies will ultimately make the roads of West Virginia any safer remains to be seen.
 In the meantime, though, distracted driving-related accidents continue to happen at a startling rate across the state and the country.
 According to the National Highway Traffic Safety Administration, more than 420,000 Americans were injured in distracted driving accidents in 2012 (statistics for 2013 are not yet available), with over 3,300 deaths.

 If you or a loved one has been hurt in a West Virginia car accident caused by a texting or otherwise distracted driver, you do have rights.
-Speak with an experienced personal injury attorney to find out more information about your legal options.
+Contact the experienced personal injury attorneys at Johnstone & Gabhart to find out more information about your legal options.